heig-vd-dai-course/heig-vd-dai-course/08-evaluation-1/PRESENTATION.md

 ## Evaluation content

-You might be asked questions about the theoretical content, the practical content ini each chapter.
-You might be asked about elements seen in the practical work as well.
+You might be asked questions about the theoretical content and the practical content in each chapter.
+You might also be asked about elements seen in the practical work as well.

 You might also be asked to write/explain code snippets or to explain how to